 The successful implementation of the technology of commercial trout farming in the field has generated a lot of interest among local people in the potential areas of the tribal belts for the adoption of trout culture.
 The venture involves high capital investment.
 Hence, it is proposed to assist the farmers financially to the tune of Rs.
-3.60 lakh for setting up of one raceway of size 17x2x1.5 mtr.
-Subsidy @ 80% of the unit cost of Rs.
+2.70 lakh for setting up of one raceway of size 17x2x1.5 mtr.
+Subsidy @ 60% of the unit cost of Rs.
 2.00 lakh for installation of infrastructure and Rs.
-1.60 lakh on inputs cost (Fish seed & feed) unit cost of Rs.
-2.50 lakh as per norms fixed by the Govt. of India under CSS "Blue Revolution Mission" also of the cost of 1st year inputs (Fish seed & feed).
+2.50 lakh on inputs cost (Fish seed & feed) as per norms fixed by the Govt. of India under CSS " Blue Revolution Mission".

-6. Expenditure on Fisheries under SCA for Dispersed Tribes for Construction of Ponds for Pisciculture (OTA): Prospective fish farmers of the dispersed tribes in the State will be provided subsidy @ 80% on construction of fish pond of 0.05 ha area with input cost on fish seed and feed etc. to the maximum of Rs.
-0.34 lakh (Rs.
-0.28 lakh on construction and 0.06 lakh on inputs) as per norms fixed by the Govt. on India under "Blue Revolution Mission".
+6. Expenditure on Fisheries under SCA for Dispersed Tribes for Construction of Ponds for Pisciculture (OTA) : Prospective fish farmers of the dispersed tribes in the State will be provided subsidy @ 60% on construction of fish pond of 0.05 ha area with input cost on fish seed and feed etc. to the maximum of Rs.
+0.225 lakh (Rs.
+0.21 lakh on construction and 0.045 lakh on inputs) as per norms fixed by the Govt. on India under "Blue Revolution Mission".